Vintage Base Ball - Played by 1857 Rules

 “I see great things in baseball.
 It’s our game—the American game.”
 Walt Whitman (1819-1892)

 Just around the corner is your chance to see ‘the American game’ played by the rules of 1857, much the same as was seen by one of America’s finest poets.

 On Sunday, Sept.
-18 at 2 p.m., teams representing Chester (the “Chester Squirrels”), Deep River (the “Deep River Haz Beenz”) and Essex (ICE – Ivoryton, Centerbrook, Essex – Elephants) will be meeting in a round-robin format at Devitt Field in Deep River.
+16 (raindate Sept.
+23), at 2 p.m., teams representing Chester (the “Chester Squirrels”), Deep River (the “Deep River Haz Beenz”) and Essex (ICE – Ivoryton, Centerbrook, Essex – Elephants) will be meeting in a round-robin format at Devitt Field in Deep River.
 There is no admission charge for this family event sponsored by the Chester, Deep River and Essex Historical Societies.
-Rain date will be Sept.
-25. Bring a chair to supplement limited ballfield seating.
+Bring a chair or picnic blanket to supplement limited ballfield seating.
 New this year will be kids' activities between games.
 Old-time refreshments will be sold by the Chester Rotary Club.

 So, using more terminology from the past, make a point to be a Crank (fan) at the Match (game) when the Club Nine (team) legs it (runs to a base) hoping to make Aces (runs) before Player Dead (an Out).